 The individual services are each taking a look at how cyberspace operations, enabled by their service cyber components from Cyber Command, can

-contribute to traditional missions in their respective domains
+contribute to traditional missions in their respective domains.
+These include;

 - Efforts by the Air Force under the director of cyber forces to integrate cyber into the theater of the service's multi-domain operations;